Congratulations, college graduate! You’ve just completed an important milestone in your life.

 2. Come up with a plan of action

 When listing projected expenses, remember that living in the real world is a lot more expensive than college life.
-Rarely will you find all-inclusive housing.
-Also, don’t expect a free meal when your stomach starts to speak to you and your pockets are shallow.
 It may be a little tough to adjust, especially considering all the new bills.
 But hang in there.

 If you are starting off with a decent salary, be careful not to exhaust all of your income each month.
 Instead, save for a rainy day and allocate any additional disposable income to outstanding debt balances.

 What if you graduated debt-free?
-Save as much as you can because you never know when hard times or new opportunities that require a little cash will come your way.
+Save as much as you can, because you never know when a little cash will help you get through hard times, or allow you to explore new opportunities.

-It is possible you could enter the workforce and decide a particular career path isn’t for you.
+For example, it is possible you might enter the workforce and decide a particular career path isn’t for you.
 With a little cash to fall back on, you can afford to take some time off to explore other options, relocate or even start a business.

 4. Move in with your parents